 3. $250,000 for Interconnection Requests ≥ 200 MW.

+Study deposits for Priority Requests shall be one-hundred fifty percent (150%) of the amounts calculated above.

 An Interconnection Request for a Replacement Generating Facility shall be accompanied by a study deposit in the amount of $120,000.

 Study deposits provided pursuant to this section shall be applied toward any Interconnection Studies applicable to the Interconnection Request.
 Twenty percent (20%) of the study deposit shall be non-refundable at the start of DISIS Phase One.
+Study deposits submitted for Priority Requests shall be 100% non-refundable at the start of the study.

 c.
 Definitive Point of Interconnection;